C-D-Lewis/dash-api/README.md

 | `DataTypeGSMOperatorName` | `string_value` | `Three UK` | 1.0 |
 | `DataTypeGSMStrength` | `integer_value` | `68` | 1.0 |

-`ResultValue` is a union of two members to enable multiple data types.
+`ResultValue` is a structure of two members to enable multiple data types.
 For example, battery percentage will be read as an integer:

 ```c